EvanWang07/6934RoboticsCode2025Unofficial/README.md

 - ~~Added an experimental vision auto positioning on-the-fly path generator (BUGGED) <sup>1/26/25</sup>~~
 - Added an experimental code for the mailbox/end-effector <sup>2/1/25</sup>
 - Added an experimental subsystem for the elevator <sup>2/1/25</sup>
-- First successful vision auto position code created <sup>2/5/25</sup>
+- First successful vision auto-position code created <sup>2/5/25</sup>
 - Added an experimental manual and automatic command for the elevator <sup>2/10/25</sup>
 - Final candidate code #1 for mailbox/end-effector <sup>2/10/25</sup>
 - First successful automatic command for the elevator <sup>2/13/25</sup>
 - Updated controller mapping to include automatic scoring buttons <sup>2/16/25</sup>
 - Added a test autonomous code for the elevator and end-effector <sup>2/16/25</sup>
+- Moved the auto-position code to a dedicated command file <sup>2/24/25</sup>

 ## Issues and Potential Errors:
 - Robot auto-position function is slow and somewhat jittery

 ## To-Do List:
 - [ ] Optimize the vision auto position pathing and increase path travel speed
-- [ ] Clean up the elevator constants and overuse of unit conversions
+- [ ] Clean up the overuse of unit conversions in the elevator PID code
 - [ ] \(Optional\) - Create new control bindings (Throttle-based and Southpaw) (Evan: This is unlikely to happen)

 ### Unused Code